SallyU/footprints/README.md

 # footprints
-A muilty users SNS website .
+A multi-users SNS website .